Lezette/hospital_locator/README.md

 #### Testing

-To run a basic test simply run the command
+To run a basic test, simply run the command

 ```
 npm t